edwindertien/avr/README.md

 upload_speed = 57600
 ```

 Optiboot (with serial connection) is initialised by pressing the reset button, causing a 1 second check on the serial port.
+It also fires (only when DTR is connected) through a 100nF capacitor as implemented with the ottantotto board.

 ### settings